Felicia Pearson: Early life

 Pearson was a tomboy from a young age and worked as a drug dealer as a teenager.
-At the age of fourteen, she was convicted of second degree murder after the shooting of a girl named Okia Toomer and was sentenced to two eight-year terms, to be served consecutively, at the Maryland Correctional Institution for Women in Jessup, Maryland.
+At the age of fourteen, she was convicted of second-degree murder after shooting a girl named Okia Toomer.
+Pearson was sentenced to two eight-year terms, to be served consecutively, at the Maryland Correctional Institution for Women in Jessup, Maryland.
 She was released after six and a half years.

 Pearson said her life turned around at the age of eighteen, when Arnold Loney, a local drug dealer who looked out for her and sent her money in prison, was shot and killed.
 He had coined her nickname "Snoop," because she reminded him of Charlie Brown's beagle Snoopy in the comic strip Peanuts.
 While in prison, Pearson earned her GED.
 She was released in 2000, and landed a local job fabricating car bumpers, but was fired after two weeks when her employer learned she had a prison record.

 Career

 Television

 Pearson met Michael K. Williams, who played Omar Little on The Wire, in a Baltimore club.
 He invited her to come to the set one day, and introduced her to the writers and the producers.
 After subsequent auditions, she was offered a role in the series.
 For her performance in The Wire, Stephen King called her "perhaps the most terrifying female villain to ever appear in a television series."

-Her appearance on the show kickstarted her acting career, leading to appearances in music videos for R&B singer Lil' Mo's "Dem Boyz"; rapper Rick Ross' "The Boss" and "Here I Am"; rapper Ace Hood's "Cash Flow"; A$AP Ferg's "Shabba (feat ASAP Rocky)" and Snoop Dogg's "So Many Pros."
-She has appeared in the Spike Lee films Da Sweet Blood of Jesus, and Chi-Raq, and in the CBS police procedural drama Blue Bloods, titled "Good Cop Bad Cop."
+Her appearance on the show kickstarted her acting career, leading to appearances in music videos for R&B singer Lil' Mo's "Dem Boyz"; rapper Rick Ross' "The Boss" and "Here I Am"; rapper Ace Hood's "Cash Flow"; A$AP Ferg's "Shabba (feat A$AP Rocky)" and Snoop Dogg's "So Many Pros."
+She has appeared in the Spike Lee films Da Sweet Blood of Jesus, and Chi-Raq, and in the CBS police procedural drama Blue Bloods episode titled "Good Cop Bad Cop."

 Pearson joined the cast of the VH1 reality television series Love & Hip Hop: New York for its seventh and eighth seasons.